ChinmayBhansali/PokeMasters/README.md

 I played this game with my dorm mates a lot.
 I have the full version of this game at my home but in a notebook.
 I plan on converting that physical game into a computer game and this project can help me initiate it.
-It is originally a multiplayer (and hence the name PokéMaster"s") offline game.
+It is originally a multiplayer (and hence the name PokéMaster***s***) offline game.
 But for this project, I am only making a single-player game.

-This is a role playing game (RPG for short) especially for Pokémon fans (and also for anyone who is interested in games), where you thrive to become the **PokéMaster** by exploring the Pokémon universe and bonding with Pokémon and other Pokémon Trainers.
+This is a role playing game (RPG for short) especially for Pokémon fans (and also for anyone who is interested in games), where you thrive to become the **PokéMaster** by exploring the Pokémon universe and bonding with Pokémon.
 There is a certain number of Pokémon you can always carry with you in their *Pokéballs*.
 In this game, you can have, at most, 6 Pokémon at a certain time with you.
 The more you spend time with your Pokémon and the more you fight alongside them, the more they bond with you and the faster they (and *you* too) grow.